netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 exec -it pod bash` to start up a shell on a pod in order to find and diagnose an issue with any given pod on your cluster.

-A Kubernetes-aware monitoring tool with service discovery lets you make full use of the scaling and automation built into Kubernetes, without sacrificing visibility.
-Service discovery enables your monitoring system to detect any change in your inventory of running pods and automatically re-configure your data collection so you can continuously monitor your containerized workloads even as they expand, contract, or shift across hosts.
+And with service discovery, all your compatible pods will appear and disappear automatically as they scale up, move, or scale down across your cluster.

-Simply [install the Helm chart]() to create a platform for troubleshooting the next performance or availability issue on your Kubernetes cluster.
+To monitor your Kubernetes cluster with Netdata, start by [installing the Helm chart](/packaging/installer/methods/kubernetes.md) if you haven't already.
+The Netdata Agent is open source and entirely free for every cluster and every orgranization, whether you have 10 or 10,000 pods, and in just a few minutes you'll have built yourself an effective platform for troubleshooting the next performance or availability issue on your Kubernetes cluster.

-We're continuing to develop Netdata's k8s/container monitoring capabilities, but for now, this setup allows you to better

-Platform for troubleshooting performance and availability issues

-work efficiently to identify the root cause of issues

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Fdocs%2Fguides%2Fmonitor%2Fkubernetes-k8s-netdata.md&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)](<>)